Why is Donald Trump ignoring Germany? | The China Post

 Although he’ll be right next door, Trump has made no moves to visit German Chancellor Angela Merkel either on this trip or in the foreseeable future.

-In over two years as president, Trump has only met Merkel in Germany once — for the 2017 G-20 summit in Hamburg — and never as her guest in Berlin.
+In over two years as president, Trump has only met Merkel in Germany once — at the 2017 G-20 summit in Hamburg — and never as her guest in Berlin.

 What’s at issue?

 The list is long.
-From Germany’s defense spending, it’s stance on Iran, its support of the Nord Stream 2 gas pipeline with Russia, and Merkel’s resistance to ban China from major infrastructure projects — there are many issues that the two countries don’t see eye-to-eye on.
+From Germany’s defense spending, its stance on Iran, its support of the Nord Stream 2 gas pipeline with Russia, and Merkel’s resistance to banning China from major infrastructure projects — there are many issues that the two countries don’t see eye-to-eye on.

 Besides the political tensions, Trump and Merkel aren’t known for having particularly good chemistry when they do meet in person.
 At the D-Day commemorations this summer, Trump did not even offer Merkel a handshake.